Blueprint Medtech Incubator Hub Cycle 5 Funding Solicitation

 Two kinds of awards may be issued for applications submitted to this solicitation.

 • Optimizer awards will rarely exceed $500,000 in direct costs per year for a period of up to 4 years.
-In addition to monetary support, awardees will receive mentoring and resources and support services necessary for translation will be available as outlined above.
+In addition to monetary support, awardees will receive mentoring, resources and support services necessary for translation will be available as outlined above.

 • Seedling awards provide support for six months, a $25,000 stipend, and $25,000 to hire subject matter experts.
-Mentors will work with awardees throughout the project to help resolve specifically identified gap on the path to commercialization.
+Mentors will work with awardees throughout the project to help resolve specifically identified gaps on the path to commercialization.
+Participants successfully addressing the identified gaps will be guided to the most appropriate next source of Blueprint MedTech funding (i.e., upon reassessment, they may be invited to re-enter this program at the Deep Dive stage or may be advised to apply to an NIH Translator solicitation or other sources of funding).

 Review Process and Eligibility